afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 You may use them, but they are not recommended for battery-based systems.

-- Single-color backlit switches: there is no need for specific firmware support.
+- *Single-color backlit switches*: there is no need for specific firmware support.
 All you need is wiring.
-- Programable RGB backlit switches: this project does not provide specific support for them.
+- *Programable RGB backlit switches*: this project support them via RGB LED strips.
-  However, you could build a LED strip using RGB+IC switches (LED strips are supported for telemetry display).
+  You could build a LED strip using RGB+IC switches.
   See the [ZLS67-ZLS70](https://www.shanpu.com.tw/en/product/series/ZLS67-ZLS70)
   series of RGB+IC switches from the Taiwanese manufacturer *Shanpu*.